tsufbechor/SealDetection/README.md

 ROI Detection model optimized to not miss any Candidate(High Recall)

-Previous system had around less than 90% accuracy so this is big improvement.
+Previous system less than 90% accuracy so this is big improvement.

 # Integration
 After I finished the training the models, converted them to OpenVino format and loaded them in C++.
 Implemented the whole pipeline in C++.